tmenier/AsyncPoco/README.markdown

 `PM> Install-Package AsyncPoco`

-Note that while the [single file](https://github.com/tmenier/AsyncPoco/blob/master/AsyncPoco/AsyncPoco.cs) approach and [T4 templates](https://github.com/tmenier/AsyncPoco/tree/master/AsyncPoco/T4%20Templates) have been carried over from PetaPoco and are supported, neither is currently installed via NuGet, so you'll need to grab them directly from the source code.
-I will consider adding one or both to the package(s) if there is demand for them; feel free to [create an issue](https://github.com/tmenier/AsyncPoco/issues/new) to request it.
+Note that while the [single file](https://github.com/tmenier/AsyncPoco/blob/master/AsyncPoco/AsyncPoco.cs) approach and [T4 templates](https://github.com/tmenier/AsyncPoco/tree/master/AsyncPoco/T4%20Templates) have been carried over from PetaPoco and are supported, neither is currently installed via NuGet, so you'll need to grab them directly from the source code for now.
+I don't know if these are things that people want, so I encourage you to [create an issue](https://github.com/tmenier/AsyncPoco/issues/new) to request them and I'll consider adding them.

+## How do I get help?

+- Ask specific programming questions on [Stack Overflow](http://stackoverflow.com/questions/ask?tags=asyncpoco+petapoco+c%23+orm+micro-orm+async-await).
+I'll answer personally (unless someone beats me to it).
+- For announcements and (light) discussions, follow [@AsyncPoco](https://twitter.com/AsyncPoco) on Twitter.
+- To report bugs or suggest improvements, no matter how opinionated, [create an issue](https://github.com/tmenier/AsyncPoco/issues/new).
+- To contact me personally, email tmenier at that google mail service dot com.

+## How do I contribute?

+Judging by the [open issues](https://github.com/tmenier/AsyncPoco/issues?page=1&state=open), there's not a lot of coding to be done right now, but feel free to contact me if you're interested in contributing down the road.
+At this point, the best way to help by far is to start using it (especially with databases other than SQL Server), [report](https://github.com/tmenier/AsyncPoco/issues/new) your findings/opinions, and help build a roadmap for the next version.
+I'd also be grateful for your help spreading the word via Twitter, blog, etc.

+## Credit where credit is due

+Well over 90% of this code is the brainchild of Brad Robinson ([@toptensoftware](https://twitter.com/toptensoftware)); I'm merely riding the coattails of [PetaPoco](http://www.toptensoftware.com/petapoco)'s success.
+Brad in turn credits Rob Conery ([@robconery](https://twitter.com/robconery)) for original inspiration (ie: [Massive](https://github.com/robconery/massive)) and for use of [Subsonic](https://github.com/subsonic/SubSonic-3.0)'s T4 templates, Rob Sullivan ([@DataChomp](https://twitter.com/DataChomp)) for hard core DBA advice, and Adam Schroder ([@schotime](https://twitter.com/schotime)) for lots of suggestions, improvements and Oracle support.